 This evening, I am picking up our wee French nieces, Pumpkin and Turnip, at the airport.
 Adopamop will be there too.
 I’m very excited to see our brother, but I’ve NEVER MET TURNIP.
 And she’s two years old.
 So, I’m about as excited as any one person can be.

 Now, I understand that you are coming to visit soon as well.
-Because you want to see The Frenchies as much as I do.
-And we will squeeze them hard and cover them with kisses.
+Naturally, you want to see The Frenchies as much as I do.
+We will squeeze them hard and cover them with kisses.
 But here’s the thing: we aren’t allowed to swear around Pumpkin and Turnip.
 Also, I’ve been told that we aren’t supposed to talk our kind of French around them.
-Which is a total bummer, because I’m getting pretty fluent in our kind of French.
+Which is a total bummer because I’m getting pretty fluent in our kind of French.

 So, I made you a palate cleanser.
 Because… well, because you’ve got potty mouth.
 And when I’m around you, I get potty mouth, and then 2.0 gets upset.
 Because he doesn’t swear.
 It’s not ladylike.

 Sorbets are a traditional palate cleanser.
 Did you know that?
 You seem pretty smart, so I’ll assume that you did.
 The French are really into palate cleansers.
 They believe that they will remove lingering flavours from the mouth.
 They also think that they will aid with digestion and stuff.
 I’d like to believe that, but then I remember how hard it was to get proper drugs when I got sick in France.
 Because they still believe in tonics and shit.
 Zut alors!
 I should have said poop.